GeekGamerJourno/natural-closet-master/_products/paige-dress-no-sleeves.md

 **Paige Dress no Sleeves**

-$149.95
+$159.95

+Winner\!\!\!\!&nbsp;

-Winner\!\!\!\!
-Have to have dress.
+You have to have this dress.

-A beautiful v neck.
+A beautifully cut v neck.

 Bodice dart which then falls to an A line with slightly peaked side hem.

-A great hide the tummy/hips dress.
-Perfect in red for Christmas day lunch.

-Plus size winner.
+Great at hiding the tummy & hips dress.&nbsp;

+A perfect curvy style.&nbsp;

 &nbsp;

 **Please Note:**

-Paige Dress no sleeves can be custom made just for you.
+Paige Dress&nbsp; can be custom made just for you.

 Choose from our range of current fabrics.